Campbell-Muscle-Lab/FiberSim/docs/pages/demos/characterization/thin_sweep/thin_sweep.md

 }
 ````

-The model files are identical, except for the last parameter in the `exp_wall_sweep` description which takes the values of 0, 10, and 20 for the three files.
+The model files are identical, except for the last parameter in the [exp_wall_sweep](../../../structures/kinetics/kinetics.html#exp_wall_sweep) definition which takes the values of 0, 10, and 20 for the three files.

 ````
 {